rothlab/tileseqMave/README.md

     * Condition: The condition to which this sample belongs.
 This is a cross-reference to the list of condition names and must have a matching entry there.
     * Time point: The time point to which this sample belongs.
 This is a cross-reference to the Time point definitions and must have a matching entry there.
     * Replicate: The replicate to which this sample belongs.
 This must be an integer number and must be within the range of replicates defined for the appropriate condition.
+10. **Variant calling parameters**: This section contains meta-parameters for the variant caller.
+    * Posterior threshold: The posterior probability of a variant call that must be surpassed for the call to be accepted (as opposed to the WT base).
+Must be between 0.5 and 1.
+    * Minimum coverage: The fraction of a read's length that must fall within the correct tile for it to be counted.
+Must be between 0 and 1.
+    * Per-base mutation rate: The assumed per-base mutation rate in the library as a result of PopCode mutagenesis.
+This is used to inform the prior for variant calls.
+11. **Scoring function parameters**: This section contains meta-parameters for the scoring function.
+    * Minimum read count: The minimum marginal read count a variant must have in the non-selective condition to pass filter.
+Must be at least 1.
+    * Pseudo-replicates: The number of pseudo-replicates assigned to the prior estimate of error during Baldi & Long error regularization.
+Must be at least 1.
+    * SD threshold: The standard deviation threshold to determine the quality of variants that are included in calculating synonymous and nonsense log-ratio medians, as part of score scaling.
+12. **Score normalization overrides**: This table is optional and can be used to provide manual overrides for the synonymous and nonsense log ratio modes used during score scaling.
+This table has the following columns:
+    * Condition: The ID of the selective condition to which this override applies.
+    * Time point: The ID of the time point to which this override applies.
+    * Region: The mutagenesis region number to which this override applies.
+    * Type: Whether this is an override for the "synonymous" or "nonsense" mode.
+    * Value: The numerical value of the log ratio mode to use.

 ## Running tileseqMave